collectiveacuity/jsonModel/docs/index.md

 </table>

 ## Introduction
-Json Model is designed to facilitate the process of implementing data validation against a declared json data model. jsonModel offers a more intuitive declaration process than other schema enforcement modules currently available by relying upon the architecture of json itself to validate datatypes, requirements and defaults.
+Json Model is designed to facilitate the process of implementing data validation against a declared json data model.
+The jsonModel class offers a more intuitive declaration process than other schema enforcement modules currently available by relying upon the architecture of json itself to validate datatypes, requirements and defaults.

 ## Installation
 From PyPi::